-ii.
+- ii.
 Frequency of services.
-The state requires (select one):

-- O The provision of waiver services at least monthly - Monthly monitoring of the individual when services are furnished on a less than monthly basis b.
-Responsibility for Performing Evaluations and Reevaluations.
-Level of care evaluations and reevaluations are performed (select one):
+The state requires (select one): - The provision of waiver services at least monthly - Monthly monitoring of the individual when services are furnished on a less than monthly basis

 If the state also requires a minimum frequency for the provision of waiver services other than monthly (e.g., quarterly), specify the frequency: